Strong legs are crucial for cycling whether you are a racer or an everyday rider. They help short, explosive efforts as well as longer, steady riding.

 Now dip back into the squat and raise your head.
 Pull your hands up and stand upright.

 Squat jumps are a plyometric exercise that can help cyclists to improve acceleration.

 From the squat position, jump up as high as you can, as hard as you can, but keep your hands as close to your hips as you can so you don’t create artificial momentum.

 Repeat this 15 times in sets of four, doing them quickly and powerfully to build up strength.

-Lunging engages your quads, hamstrings, glutes and calf muscles so they are an excellent all-round exercise for improving leg strength.
-They also help iron out any minor imbalances in thigh strength.
+Lunging engages your quads, hamstrings, glutes and calf muscles, so it’s an excellent all-round exercise for improving leg strength.
+Lunges also help iron out any minor imbalances in thigh strength.

 Start by standing with one leg slightly in front of the other, then step forward with your right leg so the bend at the knee is 90 degrees.

 Keep the weight towards your heels and then bring your body back to a standing position, pushing off the front leg, before repeating on the opposite leg.